BenjaminWolfe/dotfiles/README.md

 That's for if you're gaming, and you want to start a call w/o leaving the game.
 Per [Reddit][reddit-keystrokes].

-## License: Ableton Live Suite 11

-You'll have installed Ableton from the automated setup script above.
-An Ableton license allows installation on 2 devices simultaneously.
-I haven't yet had to de-authorize it from an old device.

 ## Sync: Obsidian

 Use Obsidian, rather than GitHub, for the initial Journal sync.